tremor-rs/tremor-www/docs/Workshop/examples/33_proxies_lt_ws/README.md

 ### Message flow

-Incoming websocket messages from a client's websocket connection are forwarded to the upstream websocket server (via the `pass_incoming` pipeline which just lives up to its name).
+Incoming websocket messages from a client's websocket connection are forwarded to the upstream websocket server (via the `pass_incoming` pipeline which lives up to its name).
 The resulting upstream reply is then returned back to the client reusing its connection (after a quick pass through the `pass_outgoing` pipeline).

 ```yaml
 binding: